 There is an expectation that the curriculum is knowledge-rich.
-Amanda Spielman (2018) explains that 'The accumulated wealth of human knowledge, and what we choose to pass on to the next generation through teaching in our schools (the curriculum), must be at the heart of education'
+Amanda Spielman (2018) explained that 'The accumulated wealth of human knowledge, and what we choose to pass on to the next generation through teaching in our schools (the curriculum), must be at the heart of education'

 To this end, this publication focuses on how our assessment of geography, history and science will need to change to meet this new expectation.
 The publication considers what we mean by knowledge-rich, sticky knowledge and looks at how this works for geography, history and science.
 However, it also includes annual sticky knowledge required for art, DT, music, computing and PE.